The spring-born calves on the Thrive demo farm in Cashel, Co Tipperary, are currently weighing around the 205kg mark.

 However, to reach their target weight of 240kg at housing in November, we need these animals to continue to perform over the next month at grass.

 For this to happen, allocation of grass needs to be correct.
-Paddocks need to be allocated so that calves will be entering fresh grass at least twice a week.
+Paddocks need to be allocated so that calves will be entering fresh grass at least twice a week - ideally every 48 hours, but in reality this is hard to achieve on a part-time farm enterprise.

-The calves on the Thrive Demo Farm are getting 1kg/day of concentrate and will continue to do so up to housing.
+The calves on the Thrive farm are getting 1kg/day of concentrate and will continue to do so up to housing.
 This provides a daily boost of energy in the diet and also makes herding much easier, with sick calves noticed at the earliest possible time.

 Discuss with your vet what the best vaccination protocol would be for your farm based on issues in previous years.